dylan-lang/opendylan/documentation/getting-started/source/projects/index.rst

 precisely before it exits but after everything in it has executed.
 This is usually what we want for a DLL, but not for an application.

-*Note:* To be sure that you can access all the definitions in your application when you start it up in interaction mode, the call to *main* must come after all the definitions in the project.
+.. note:: To be sure that you can access all the definitions in your application when you start it up in interaction mode, the call to *main* must come after all the definitions in the project.
 Typically, this means the call must be the last expression in the last file listed in the project.
 Otherwise, the application will be paused before all its definitions have been initialized, and interactions involving its definitions could behave in unexpected ways.
 See ` <model.htm#10988>`_ for more information on this topic.

 Project settings
 ================

-The *Project > Settings...* dialog allows you to set options for compiling, linking, and debugging projects.
+The **Project > Settings...** dialog allows you to set options for compiling, linking, and debugging projects.
 There are separate pages for each category, each described below.

 Compile page
 ------------

-The *Project > Settings…* dialog’s Compile page controls the compilation mode setting for the current project.
+The **Project > Settings…** dialog’s Compile page controls the compilation mode setting for the current project.
 Any project can be compiled in one of two modes: Interactive Development mode, and Production mode.
 See ` <model.htm#12475>`_ for details of the modes.